 The location of the breather depends on the final position of the gearbox.
-The breather should be placed in the cover hole above the oil level plug.
+Breather should always be mounted on the top of the gearbox as shown.

-11.4.
+10.4.
 DRIVE COMPONENTS

-11.4.1.
+10.4.1.
 U-joint shafts:

 - The U-joints should be greased every 250 hours. - Grease the sliding surfaces of the U-joint shafts and cross shafts annually.